Wences91/academic-website/content/publication/FEMS-2019/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
-#image:
+image:
-#  caption: 'Co-citation network of journals based on Wikipedia article references'
+  caption: 'Co-citation network of journals based on Wikipedia article references'
-#  focal_point: ""
+  focal_point: "Center"
-#  preview_only: false
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.